 Tut.
-Had not Pope reason, when he faid, in his Windfor Forest, Let
+Had not Pope reason, when he said, in his Windsor Forest,

 Let India boast her plants, nor envy we The weeping amber, or the balmy tree, While by our Oaks the precious loads are borne, And realms commanded which those trees adorn?